 Grilled chicken breast with brown rice and leafy greens

 If you’re training first thing…

-If you like to get your workouts in as soon as you wake up, it’s likely that you won’t have 2-3 hours to digest a meal before your session, so make sure your evening meal doesn’t skimp on good quality carbs.
+If you like to work out as soon as you wake up, it’s likely that you won’t have 2-3 hours to digest a meal before your session.
+So, make sure your evening meal doesn’t skimp on good quality carbs.
 Sweet potato, lentils, brown rice, baked potatoes, quinoa and couscous are all good choices alongside your protein and leafy greens.